FOCS-AI/graphmind/README.md

 ### Please Note:
 - _Data about BT's infrastructure is unavailable due to privacy concerns._
-- _Random seeds can generate different results at each run; irrespective of the minor changes, the performance gains for our model compared to heuristics remain 4x._
+- _Randomness can generate different results at each run; irrespective of the minor changes, the performance gains for our model compared to heuristics remain 4x._

 ### Requirements
 - Python 3.10.12